Umaruto/Flightly/Docs/DEPLOY_RENDER_VERCEL.md

 - DB migrations: The backend creates tables at startup automatically for now.
 Consider Alembic later.
 - Tokens: JWT secret is required; rotate if leaked.
 - With axios baseURL fallback to `window.location.origin`, you can host frontend and backend on same domain if desired.

+### Troubleshooting: psycopg2 ImportError on Render

+If deploy fails with an error like:

+`ImportError: ... psycopg2/_psycopg... undefined symbol: _PyInterpreterState_Get`

+This is caused by Python 3.13 ABI incompatibility with psycopg2.
+Fixes:

+- We added `Backend/runtime.txt` with `python-3.11.9`.
+- We set `PYTHON_VERSION=3.11.9` in `render.yaml` for the service.

+Redeploy the blueprint or service; Render will use Python 3.11 and the error should disappear.